Mu2e/TrkAna/doc/ntuplehelper.md

 # How to get help -- ```ntuplehelper```

 On this page, you will learn how to use the [```ntuplehelper```](../../utils/ntuplehelper.py) utility to get more information about what the different branches and leaves are.
-You will need to be in a TrkAna environment e.g.
+You will need to be in a EventNtuple environment e.g.

 ```
 mu2einit
-muse setup TrkAna
+muse setup EventNtuple
 ```

 You can use this utility: